MrDuartePT/deckifier/README.md

 nano /usr/lib/os-session-select
 ```
 ```
-At line 92 replace mrduarte with your username ctrl+O and Enter to Save ctrl+X to exit
+At line 90 replace mrduarte with your username ctrl+O and Enter to Save ctrl+X to exit
 ```

-## 4. Hyprland and greetd user

-Not forget to edit the user in /etc/greetd/config-desktop-mode.toml
-If you use sway or other DE with greetd you can edit the DE of choice in there and copy your current /etc/greetd/config.toml to /etc/greetd/config-desktop-mode.toml

-## 5. Reboot and enjoy SteamOS!
+## 4. Reboot and enjoy SteamOS!
 ```
 reboot
 ```

 ## NOTE:
-Not using Hyprland: just run ```rm -rf /etc/greetd``` and by defaut 'Switch to Desktop Mode' will restart your display manager

 Using Nvidia Laptop
 After adding DRI_PRIME=1 %command% to launch option games launch fine
 1st Note: Dont do nested gamescipe on SteamOS session the game will crash on lauch, but you can use mangohud or other option